All Products

 Note

-• If the source and destination mount targets reside in the same VPC, you can configure the mount information of NAS file systems on the ECS buy page.
-When you start the ECS instance, the source and destination NAS file systems are automatically mounted on the instance.
+• If the source and destination mount targets are in the same VPC, you can configure the NAS mount information on the ECS purchase page.
+After the ECS instance starts, the source and destination NAS file systems are automatically mounted.

-• If the source and destination mount targets belong to different VPCs, regions, or accounts, you only need to configure the source file system on the ECS buy page.
-After you create an ECS instance, you can manually mount the destination file system on the ECS instance.
-For more information, see Mount an NFS file system.
+• If the source and destination mount targets are not in the same VPC, region, or account, configure only the source file system on the ECS purchase page.
+After the ECS instance is created, you must manually mount the destination file system.
+For more information about how to manually mount the destination file system, see Mount an NFS file system.

-After you create an ECS instance and mount the source and destination NAS file systems on the ECS instance, run the following command to check whether the mount is successful:
+After the ECS instance is created and the source and destination NAS file systems are mounted, run the following command to confirm the mount status.

 mount | grep nas.aliyuncs.com

-If an output that is similar to the following information appears, the file systems are mounted.
+If the file systems are mounted, output similar to the following is displayed.
 The source file system is mounted to the /mnt/volumeA directory, and the destination file system is mounted to the /mnt/volumeB directory.挂载成功

-Run the following command to install the tools that are used to migrate data:
+Run the following command to install the migration tools.

 sudo yum install -y rsync tmux